 Protect your skin from Sun damage: Sunburned skin is much more prone to wrinkling and sagging over the long term.
 To prevent ultraviolet light from causing free radical damage to your skin stay out of the sun during its most intense time which is from ten am to two pm.
 If you must go out wear a broad rimmed hat, sunglasses and plenty of sunscreen.
 Remember that your skin needs a bit of sun to stay healthy, the idea is to avoid over-exposure.
 Ten minutes at a day in direct sun on off hours is the right dose to keep your skin healthy.

 Consider surgical options to remove sagging skin: Unless your excess skin is causing an actual medical problem (e.g. chafing that leads to skin infections), you need not consider surgery unless you choose to have it for your appearance’s sake.
 The surgery you are referring to is most likely a body lift, a cosmetic surgery procedure that lifts and tightens skin at various locations on the body.
 Abdominoplasty lifts and tightens just the stomach area.
-Both are serious operations and like other surgeries, pose serious risk of complications.
+Botox might also be an option for you, if you are specifically looking to address sagging skin around your face.
+These are all serious operations and like other surgeries, pose serious risk of complications.
 Insurance rarely covers these types of procedures.